 We may have a spiritual experience but by the time we open our eyes or come back to “ordinary” reality we find ourselves mentally creating, adding on, thinking.

-While sometimes this is helpful, if not necessary, a sense of curiosity and “flow” approach is really helpful.
+While sometimes this is helpful, if not necessary, an approach with a sense of curiosity and “flow” is really helpful.
 This means that you can regard something as important, but recognize that if you really need to know something, that if something really needs to make its way to you, it will.
-And it likely will faster and easier if you don’t add eight pounds of mental imaginings and creations on top of it.
+And it will likely do that faster and easier if you don’t add eight pounds of mental imaginings and creations on top of it.

 Be a Psychonaut.